Wondering which countries are your safest bet for a potential move abroad?

 Yes, Europe is typically safer than the USA.
 In fact, 13 of the world’s top 20 safest countries are located in Europe.
-In contrast, the United States ranks in 129th place on the Global Peace Index 2022.
-That’s lower than Egypt, Zimbabwe, and Republic of the Congo.
+In contrast, the United States ranks in 129th place on the latest Global Peace Index, lower than Egypt, Zimbabwe, and Republic of the Congo.

 What’s the safest place on earth to live?

-Singapore is the safest country in Asia, ranking number nine on the 2022 Global Peace Index.
+Singapore is the safest country in Asia, ranking number six on the 2023 Global Peace Index.
 The country has low crime rates, effective law enforcement and strict gun control laws.

-Portugal usually ranks high on global indices of peace and safety, and 2022 is no exception.
-Portugal has ranked sixth in the world on the 2022 Global Peace Index.
+Portugal usually ranks high on global indices of peace and safety.
 Portugal is especially safe because of its long-term political stability, low crime rates, and strict gun control laws.
-What’s more, Portugal doesn’t get involved in foreign conflicts, so the risk of terrorist attacks is extremely low.
+Portugal doesn’t get involved in foreign conflicts, so the risk of terrorist attacks is extremely low.

 Iceland is the safest country in Europe.
 According to latest data from the Global Peace Index, Iceland is ranked number one on the list of most peaceful countries in the world.
 Among the countries of the European Union (Iceland is not an EU member), Ireland is ranked top.

-In 2022, finding a safe and secure country to live in has become a higher priority than ever before.
+Finding a safe country to live in has become a high priority as we move into 2024.

-The top 11 countries are dominated by Europe, including eight countries from either the European Union or the European Economic Area.
+Europe dominates the top 12 safest countries in the world, which including eight countries from either the European Union or the European Economic Area.

 EU citizenship gives you the right to live freely in any of those eight safest countries, far away from war, gun crime, and oppression.
 That’s why an EU passport is such an important asset.